Licorice – Mulethi (Yashtimadhu) – Glycyrrhiza Glabra

 Hyperacidity and Gastritis

-In Indian Medicine, Licorice (mulethi) is used with amla powder, coriander seed powder, giloy and nut grass powder for relieving gastritis and hyperacidity.
+In Indian Medicine, Licorice (mulethi) is used with amla powder (Indian Gooseberry), coriander seed powder, giloy and nut grass powder for relieving gastritis and hyperacidity.

 Licorice has anti-inflammatory effects and anti-ulcer properties.
 Mulethi decreases the inflammation of stomach linings.
 Various studies have shown its significant anti-ulcer and anti-inflammatory diseases.
 (3, 4, 5)